Kidney Stone – Diagnosis, Symptoms, and Treatment

 What are Kidney Stones?

 Kidney stones (nephrolithiasis) are salts or crystals that precipitate in the urinary tract.
-These stones are typically made up of elements such as calcium (most common), uric acid, magnesium ammonium phosphate, or cysteine.
-The urinary tract begins with the kidneys, which empty urine into the ureters, which then drain urine into the bladder and finally the urethra.
-Stones can be located anywhere along the urinary system from the kidneys to the bladder.
+These stones are typically made up of calcium (most common), uric acid, magnesium ammonium phosphate, or cysteine.
+The urinary tract begins with the kidneys, which empty urine into the ureters, draining urine into the bladder, and finally, the urethra.
+Stones can be located anywhere in the urinary system from the kidneys to the bladder.

-Severe cases of kidney stones can cause urinary obstruction and infection, which may require interventional procedures to remove them.
+Severe kidney stones can cause urinary obstruction and infection, which may require interventional procedures to remove them.

 What Causes Kidney Stones?

 Kidney stones are made up of various minerals that form crystals – these most often include: